National Liberation Front (Greece): Aftermath

-In its aftermath, and in the context of the Cold War, ΚΚΕ was outlawed, and ΕΑΜ/ELAS vilified as an attempt at "communist takeover" and accused of various crimes against political rivals.
+In its aftermath, and in the context of the Cold War, ΚΚΕ was outlawed, and ΕΑΜ-ELAS vilified as an attempt at "communist takeover" and accused of various crimes against political rivals.
 The issue remains a highly controversial subject.
 During the civil war and afterwards, those who joined EAM were vilified by the government as symmorites-an untranslatable Greek word meaning roughly hoodlums.
 In Greece, the term symmorite evokes a lifestyle of extreme criminality, as the word is applied to the most disreputable criminals such as serial rapists.
 By applying the term symmorite to EAM members, the government was suggesting that EAM was a criminal organization of the most unsavory type, which reflected a broader campaign to present resistance by EAM to the Axis occupation as illegitimate and wrong.
 The government's line was always that EAM was an "anti-national" movement loyal to the Soviet Union, and that therefore EAM membership was incompatible with being Greek.
 Former members of EAM were considered by the police to be "dangerous to public welfare", and a great many of the women who served in EAM were raped while a smaller number were executed as "enemies of the Greek family and state".

+Legacy

+EAM-ELAS was the largest group of the Greek Resistance, which was one of the strongest resistance movements in Nazi-occupied Europe.

-With the coming of the socialist Andreas Papandreou to power in 1981, however, ΕΑΜ was recognized as a resistance movement and organization (as were already recognized other resistance organizations by the previous conservative governments) and the fighters of ELAS were honoured and given state pensions.
+With the coming of PASOK to power in 1981, ΕΑΜ-ELAS was recognized officially by the Greek state as part of the National Resistance, as were already recognized other smaller resistance organizations by the previous governments.
+The fighters of ELAS still alive were honored and given state pensions.